Naxus28/jquery-gulp-seed/README.md

 3) A development server and a production server.

-4) Support for ECMAScript 2015.
+4) Support for ECMAScript 2015 (including module loader using import/export).

-5) Several essential node packages and bower components already installed, including jQuery and jQuery Validation.
+5) Several essential node packages already installed, including jQuery and jQuery Validation.

+6) An example of form validation using [jquery-validation](https://jqueryvalidation.org/).

 6) A comprehensive `.gitignore` file.